love your life. live well in love.™

 Why Clients in Colorado and Hawaii Choose Self-Pay or Out-of-Network Therapy

-Whether you’re navigating chronic illness, relationship patterns, life transitions, or parenting challenges, finding a therapist who truly understands is essential.
-Choosing an out-of-network provider removes the limitations of an insurance panel and lets you prioritize connection, clinical expertise, and aligned values.
+Second, choosing an out-of-network provider removes the limitations of an insurance panel, letting you prioritize connection, clinical expertise, and aligned values.

-Insurance often restricts how often and how long you can be seen.
-Some plans only approve 6–12 sessions per year.
-When we work outside that system, we’re free to tailor session length, frequency, and focus to your needs—not your insurer’s policies.
+Third, insurance often restricts how often and how long you can be seen, sometimes approving only six to twelve sessions per year — working outside that system allows us to tailor everything to your needs.

-Out-of-network therapy offers the consistency many clients need for sustainable progress.
-There are no reauthorizations, random audits, or session caps that might interrupt your care just as you're starting to gain traction.
+Fourth, out-of-network therapy offers the consistency many clients need, with no reauthorizations, audits, or session caps that might interrupt your care just as you're gaining traction.

 My Session Fees and Scholarship Options